 Scrubbers are very necessary for bike chain cleaning, and our professionals recommend tools from Park Tool- one of the best bike-related manufacturers.
 There are other amazing companies that you can try out too, but with Park Tool, you just cannot go wrong.
 Amongst amazing brushes, they also make devices that just stick on the chain and allow you to clean it thoroughly.

 Anything that you can use to brush the chain will do just fine, a fine example of that is also a toothbrush.
-You were maybe hoping for a dedicated cleaning tool, but some professionals love toothbrushes, especially the ones with long bristles.
+You may maybe hoping for a dedicated cleaning tool, but some professionals love toothbrushes, especially the ones with long bristles.
 Who knows you might love the experience of a toilet brush maybe?

 Now let’s get started with cleaning the bike’s chain.

-- Cassette
+• Cassette

-- Chainring
+• Chainring

-- Chain
+• Chain

+Step 1.
 How to Clean The Cassette

+Step 2.
 How to Clean The Chainring

 The next step is to clean the chainring, the best way to do this is to remove the chain from the chainring and then start.
 That way the results will be more effective and thorough!
 The process is the same as what we did with the cassette.
 Apply some soap or degreaser and give it a thorough cleanse!

+Step 3.
 How to Clean The Chain

-The last step is to clean your chain, do it properly and you would be done.
+The last step is to clean your chain, do it properly and you will be done.
 You need to get started with shifting your chain to the chainring, in the case that you have multiple chainrings, shift your chain to the largest chainring.
 Now, you need to apply the soap or degreaser again and clean all angles of the chain, keep on doing that till all the sides are clean.

 You can even use the chainring as a surface effectively, just scrub the sides of the chain while leaning it against the chainring, this is a very genius hack according to the professionals.
 Once you do this properly, you will see that the chain has been cleaned properly from every angle, if there is an area left then make sure that is clean too!

+Step 4.
 Water and Rinse Gently!

+Step 5.
 Dry Everything Fully!

 If you don’t dry your bike before storing then there are chances that it could catch rust.